dh2nguyen/Planarized-Globe-Plot/README.md

 # ***NOTE: This script assumes that your (x,y,z) coordinates have ALREADY been
   # centered such that the origin is (0,0,0).***

-# 4. This script creates a graph that you need to save onto your computer.
+# 4. This script will create a graph image.
-# 5. This script creates a .csv file called "the PGP data.csv"
+# 5. This sciprt will create a .csv file called "the PGP data.csv"

-# Sample data is included in this folder.
-The file is called "PGP Calibration Sample Data.csv"

        ##### HOW TO FORMAT YOUR DATA FILE TO USE WITH THIS SCRIPT #####

+# This GitHub folder contains sample data called "PGP Calibration Sample Data.csv".
+  # This folder also contains what the resulting plot from this data should look like.
+  # This folder also contains the original 3D image from which the sample data was extracted.

-# See the sample file that comes with this script: "Sample Data for PGP.csv"
+# See the sample file that comes with this script: "PGP Calibration Sample Data.csv"
 # 1. The data file should have AT LEAST three columns.
 It should be a csv file.
 # 2. The file must not have any missing entries.
 The entries should be numbers.
 # 3. Each row should be the x/y/z coordinates for one point.
 # 4. The column headers for the coordinates MUST be called "xcoord", "ycoord",
       # and "zcoord" or this script won't work.
 Just to be safe, the order of the
       # columns should be like this:

         #   xcoord    ycoord      zcoord    color
         # -59.0333    28.9758	    25.689	  Red
-        # -49.2063	  -30.6372	  -27.29    Blue
+        # -49.206	    -30.6372	  -27.29    Blue

       # Reminder: This script assumes that your (x,y,z) coordinates have ALREADY been
         # centered such that the origin is (0,0,0).